| Title: | The ScottKnott Clustering Algorithm |

 The experiment consists of 16 treatments (cultivars) of sorghum conducted in a balanced squared lattice design and the yield by plot (kg/plot).

-data(sorghum) sorghum
+data(sorghum) sorghumdata(sorghum) sorghum

 An incomplete balanced block design with 4 blocks, 16 treatments,